 Educational Loans Not Based on Need

 1. Federal Direct Unsubsidized Student Loan Program.
 The unsubsidized loan is not based on need.
 Eligibility is determined by taking the cost of education to attend Grand Valley and subtracting any financial aid the student has been awarded.
-The interest rate is fixed at 6.8 percent.
+The interest rate is fixed at 4.66 percent for undergraduate students and 5.41 percent for graduate students for 2014-2015.
+The interest rates change each year on July 1.
 Under the Unsubsidized Federal Direct Student Loan Program, however, the interest accrues on the loan while the student is enrolled in school, during the grace period, and during any periods of deferment or repayment.
 Students may pay on the interest while in school.
 Students not paying on their accruing interest should be aware that their loan principal will increase based on the amount of that unpaid interest.
-The federal government deducts a 0.1 percent origination fee from the total amount of the loan.
+The federal government deducts a 1.073 percent origination fee from the total amount of the loan.
 Repayment of the loan principal begins six months after the student is no longer enrolled at least half-time.
 To be considered for the Unsubsidized Federal Direct Student Loan, students must first complete the Free Application for Federal Student Aid (FAFSA) and list Grand Valley as a college choice.

 2. Federal Direct Parent Loan for Undergraduate Students (PLUS).
 Parents of dependent students may borrow funds under the parent loan program.
 The program makes loans of up to the full cost of educational charges without regard to financial need.
-The interest rate is fixed at 7.9 percent.
-The federal government deducts a 2.4 percent origination fee from the total of the loan.
+The interest rate is fixed at 7.21 percent for 2014-15.
+The federal government deducts a 4.292 percent origination fee from the total of the loan.
 Funds are made available through the Federal Direct Plus Loan Program.
 Grand Valley, not local banks, will originate these loans for parents.

 3. Alternative Loan Programs.
 Alternative loans are nonfederal loans to supplement financial aid for credit-worthy students and their families.
 A student may borrow an amount up to the cost of education minus other financial aid already awarded.
 Both fixed and variable interest rates are available.
 Interest rates may vary depending on the student's decision to pay on the loan while in school versus deferring repayment until after graduation.